RussellDash332/russelldash332.github.io/markdown/_telebot-army-is-an-absolute-cinema.md

 Once the steps are complete, BotFather will give you an **HTTP API token**, which will be required for our next step.
 The token should look something like `0123456789:abcdefgh_ijklmno`.
 As prompted, keep them secure and store it safely, so if you decide to publish your Python script, mask the tokens first.

-Finally, we simply rinse and repeat until you sufficiently many bots to form your telebot army.
+Finally, we simply rinse and repeat until you've had sufficiently many bots to form your telebot army.

 ### Python